hubin-keio/Spike_NLP/README.md

 - NVIDIA GPU

 ## Usage
-We offer more in depth documentation located in the *LINK TO NOTEBOOKS FOLDER*, which we recommend reading for further understanding prior to usage of the models.
+We offer more in depth documentation located in the [notebooks](https://github.com/hubin-keio/Spike_NLP/tree/master/notebooks) folder, which we recommend reading for further understanding prior to usage of the models.

 ### Running the NLP BERT Model
 #### Creating the Databases